45aidpre/Evolutionary-Algorithms/README.md

 # Evolutionary-Algorithms
-Solving three different problems using evolutionary algorithms.
+Solving different sets of problems using evolutionary algorithms.

 The code was made in VisualStudioCode.